A Movie Chock Full of Snake Plissken Action…

 Escape From New York Original 1981 Trailer, Jeremy Gau and photos from AVCO Embassy Pictures

 To get you in the mood – or to inspire you to join – for the upcoming 3 days of all films Kurt Russell starting tomorrow.
 The review for today is Escape from New York (1981).
-This for my blogathon with Return to the 80s, with a wee link HERE should you wish to join this tribute to all things Kurt.
+This is for my blogathon with Return to the 80s, with a wee link HERE should you wish to join this tribute to all things Kurt.
 But enough of the shameless plugging.

 Now on with the review of this 1980s action movie, with a cast including the film’s director John Carpenter’s favourites.
-These big names that you will remember from my reviews on The Fog (1980) and Halloween.
+These are big names that you will remember from my reviews on The Fog (1980) and Halloween.
 (1980).
 If you want to know just why Donald Pleasence had to don a shoulder-length blonde wig, read on.
 I can’t tell you just why Russell’s character Plissken is believed to be dead (by the entire speaking cast) or has an eye patch though.

 The opening text tells that in 1988 – with some stats (not of the Statham kind) – New York’s crime rate has risen 400%.
 These stats along with some natty 80s graphics show how Manhattan Island has been turned into a maximum-security prison with a 50-foot wall and mines surrounding routes in and out of Manhattan should prisoners dare to escape.
-The prisoners there indefinitely with no release date.
+The prisoners were there indefinitely with no release date.

 Then by the powers of film, it is 1997.
 (Yay).
 But meeting Snake Plissken he’s obviously still back in the eighties.
 With the anti-hero wearing an eye patch (as Dead or Alive tribute?
 Nick Fury fan?) and with trousers, Duran Duran’s Simon Le Bon would gladly don for that Wild Boys music video.